yugr/DirtyFrame/README.md

 # What's this?

-DirtyFrame is a prototype tool which tries to provoke uninitilized data errors by filling stack frames with garbage before and after executing functions.
+DirtyFrame (formerly StackWipe, StackRandomizer) is a prototype tool which tries to provoke uninitilized data errors by filling stack frames with garbage before and after executing functions.